 The truth is that newspapers have long been in decline, and the way we consume news has evolved dramatically.
 Boomers and Traditionalists can recall when the paperboy was the fastest way to get the news of the day.
-Alternatively, for Millennials and Gen Xers, the news came through their TV or touchscreens 24/7.
+Alternatively, for Millennials and Gen Xers, the news came through their TVs or touchscreens 24/7.
 As the internet sped through its screeching dial-up phase, it’s become the go-to source for up-to-the-minute breaking news.
-So – what are the implications of all this change?
+So what are the implications of all this change?
 No matter how the news is being consumed, one requirement has remained constant throughout the generations: trust.
-Trust has always ranked as a top priority when determining a worthy news-source, but there again, the sources deemed worthy of that trust have evolved right along with the technology.
+Trust has always ranked as a top priority when determining a worthy news source, but then again, the sources deemed worthy of that trust have evolved right along with the technology.

-How does the “Most trusted man in America,” impact Boomers’ preferred choice in consuming the news today?
+How does the “most trusted man in America” impact Boomers’ preferences for consuming news today?
 It’s still about reputable sources and polished, poised reporters.
 Cronkite is long gone from his post, but the trusted sources such as newspapers and network nightly news programs are still most popular with Boomers.
 When Brian Williams of NBC Nightly News was found to have falsely reported his experiences in Iraq, he went from being ranked one of the top trusted people in America to number 823rd according to a New York Times poll.
 At the time of Brian William’s fall from journalism grace, NBC News took a huge plummet in ratings as they saw Boomers move to other network news programs.
 Times may change, but a trustworthy, respectable reporter will always rank as a top priority for Boomers.

 Yes, Millennials grew up with Jon Stewart and have formed a huge segment of his fan-base, but it’s his Xer humor that got him to The Daily Show in the first place.
 Gen Xers developed, promoted and championed the satirical humor that Jon Stewart perfected on The Daily Show.
-Jon Stewart came up with the likes of Stephen Colbert, Louie CK, Dave Attell, and Chris Rock; all Xers who challenged the status quo with their humor.
-Stewart, an Xer himself, showcased Gen X values on the Daily Show as he dissected, poked fun at and drew back the curtain on traditional news media.
+Jon Stewart came up with the likes of Stephen Colbert, Louie CK, Dave Attell, and Chris Rock—all Xers who challenged the status quo with their humor.
+Stewart, an Xer himself, showcased Gen X values on The Daily Show as he dissected, poked fun at, and drew back the curtain from traditional news media.
 Like many Xers, these public figures brought a healthy dose of skepticism to what they were being told.
 Jon Stewart himself has said, “I am not going to censor myself to comfort your ignorance.”
 For skeptical Xers, a trusted source means scrutiny and satire.